 2 Percussion Therapy

 Percussion therapy makes use of massage guns—which are practically massage therapists on steroids.
 It takes the typical massage experience and amps up the speed and power.
-Quite literally, it hammers at your muscles with vibrations and intense pulses of force to loosen them up.8 A significant advantage to percussive guns is that their effects can reach even the deeper muscles, which are often inaccessible by hand.
+Quite literally, it hammers at your muscles with vibrations and intense pulses of force to loosen them up.8 A great advantage to massage guns is that their effects can reach even the deeper muscles, which the hands can’t reach.

 These percussive guns (also called massage guns) use rapid strokes to deliver strong blows to the muscles.
-It looks like a power drill, and it sounds like a power drill, making it one of the world’s buzziest sports recovery tools—literally and figuratively.
-Their therapeutic effects include boosting recovery by relieving soreness.
+It looks like a power drill, sounds like a power drill, but it’s no power drill.
+It’s just one of the world’s buzziest sports recovery tools—literally and figuratively.
+Their healing effects include boosting recovery by relieving soreness.
 As a result, it improves flexibility and widens the range of motion.

-There’s no proven explanation for its mechanisms yet, but there are two prominent theories that may explain how it does what it does.
-The first one is that the repeated impact from the massage gun stimulates blood flow and lymphatic drainage.
-However, this theory hinges on the idea that lactic acid is responsible for DOMS.
-The second (and more credible) explanation is that the stimulation allows the brain to identify areas of tightness and activates neural responses to manually loosen those areas.9
+There’s no proven explanation for how it works yet, but there are two good theories that may explain how it does what it does.
+The first one is that the repeated impact from the gun brings blood flow and lymphatic drainage.
+However, this theory hinges on the idea that lactic acid is to be blamed for DOMS.
+The second (and more credible) explanation is that the stimulation allows the brain to identify areas of tightness and activates neural responses to loosen those areas.9

 Nevertheless, percussive therapy is one of the latest discoveries in sports recovery.
 Percussive therapy for sports recovery is still a very young concept, with the first massage gun being around for about a decade and a half.10 What it lacks in formal scientific studies it makes up for with considerable anecdotal evidence on the internet.
 Ideally, any treatment should have a substantial amount of studies backing up its claims, but it may still be worth a try since there is minimal risk to it.